RisPNG/Snipping-Lens/readme.md

 ## Support and Contributing

 If you like this project, please leave a star 🌟, and share it with your friends!
-Consider donating on [PayPal](https://paypal.me/rispng) to support development.
+Consider donating on [PayPal](https://paypal.me/rispng) to support development. _I will soon do Ko-Fi instead.

 If you encounter any issue:

-1. Check the [Issues](https://github.com/RisPNG/Snipping-Lens/issues) page if issue has been raised.
+1. Check the [issues page](https://github.com/RisPNG/Snipping-Lens/issues) if issue has been raised.
 2. Create a new issue if necessary and provide in-depth details of the issue including the relevant logs (right-click tray icon > Show Logs).

 ## Disclaimer